unzerdev/shopware6/README.md

 After the actual plugin installation it is necessary to add the new payment methods to the desired sales channel.
 Currently the only sales channel that is supported is the Storefront.

-Further informations and configuration you can find in the manual at https://dev.heidelpay.de/handbuch-shopware-ab-6-2-version-0-0-1/
+Further information and configuration you can find in the manual at https://dev.heidelpay.de/handbuch-shopware-ab-6-2-version-0-0-1/

 ## Troubleshooting